Willington Dovecote and Stables

 Willington Dovecote & Stables is a National Trust property located in Willington, near Bedford, Bedfordshire, England.
 Both buildings are Grade I listed.

+Overview

 The property is a 16th-century stable and stone dovecote, which contains nesting boxes for over 1500 pigeons.

 The dovecote and stables themselves were commissioned by Sir John Gostwick.
-Completed in around 1541, they were made from the remains of a manorial complex, and include stones most likely taken from local priories, in particular Newnham Priory, after the Dissolution of the Monasteries.
+Completed in around 1541, they were made from the remains of a manorial complex, and include stones most likely taken from local priories, in particular Newnham Priory, after the dissolution of the monasteries.

-A signature on the stone above the fireplace in the stables reads "John Bunyan", but its authenticity has not been proven.
+A signature on the stone above the fireplace in the stables reads "John Bunyan 1650" but Historic England doubts its authenticity.